 🧾Ingredient Notes

-Salmon is the star of this show.
+- Salmon- This recipe can be made with fresh or frozen salmon.
 You can use salmon steak for this recipe but I typically use skin-on salmon.
-But if salmon isn't available we like this recipe with mahi-mahi, tilapia, or seared tuna.
+But if salmon isn't available, we like this recipe with mahi-mahi, tilapia, or seared tuna.

-- Cucumber- preferably seedless, otherwise remove the seeds before chopping.
+- Cucumber- Preferably seedless, otherwise remove the seeds before chopping.
+Peeling is optional.

 - Lime Juice- I do fresh lime juice but you can always substitute bottled.